StreetVision by NATIX (SN72) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 StreetVision by NATIX Historical Price

-According to the latest data gathered on StreetVision by NATIX live price page, the current price of StreetVision by NATIX is 2.28USD.
-The circulating supply of StreetVision by NATIX(SN72) is 1.03M SN72 , giving it a market capitalization of $2.35M.
+According to the latest data gathered on StreetVision by NATIX live price page, the current price of StreetVision by NATIX is 2.24USD.
+The circulating supply of StreetVision by NATIX(SN72) is 1.03M SN72 , giving it a market capitalization of $2.31M.

 - 30 Days0.00%$ --$ 3.2652$ 2.1048